 National Wine Week fully endorses a responsible attitude to the consumption of wine, or any alcoholic beverage and strictly adhere to drinkaware guidelines – www.drinkaware.co.uk

-The 13th National Wine Week, 2024 is an exclusive promotion operated by Grocery Gurus Ltd .
-Participation, or association with, is only by agreement with Grocery Gurus. © National Wine Week is fully protected under Copyright and IP Law.
+The 14th National Wine Week, 2025 is an exclusive promotion operated by Grocerama Ltd .
+Participation, or association with, is only by agreement with Grocerama. © National Wine Week is fully protected under Copyright and IP Law.